awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_resource-policies.md

 To attach a policy for the secret, use [https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/put-resource-policy.html](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/put-resource-policy.html)\.
 If there is already a policy attached, the command first removes it, and then attaches the new policy\.
 The policy must be formatted as JSON structured text\.
 See [JSON policy document structure](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies-introduction)\.

 **Example**
 The following CLI command attaches the resource\-based policy attached to the secret\.
 The policy is defined in the file `secretpolicy.json`\.
-Use the [Permissions policy examples](auth-and-access_examples.md) to get started writing your policy\.
+Use the [Permissions policy examples for AWS Secrets Manager](auth-and-access_examples.md) to get started writing your policy\.

 ```
 $ aws secretsmanager put-resource-policy --secret-id production/MyAwesomeAppSecret --resource-policy file://secretpolicy.json